matsengrp/phippery/docs/esc-prof.rst

-For transport between opposite-sign differential selection, we disregard similarity between amino acids and simply assign a fixed cost of :math:`C_{\scriptsize \mbox{max}} = \exp\left(4/7\right)`, which is the maximum cost possible with the BLOSUM62 matrix because its minimum entry is :math:`-4`.
+For transport between opposite-sign differential selection, we disregard similarity between amino acids and simply assign a fixed cost of :math:`C_{\scriptsize \mbox{max}} = \exp\left(4/7\right)`, which is the maximum cost possible because the BLOSUM62 matrix has the minimum entry of :math:`-4`.

 Putting this altogether, the complete cost function is a :math:`40\times40` matrix that can be expressed in blocks of :math:`20\times20` sub-matrices as the following: